-You can configure Syslog or vRealize Log Insight (vRLI) to publish logs from the TKGI control plane and TKGI-provisioned cluster VMs.
+You can configure Syslog or vRealize Log Insight (vSphere only) to publish logs from the TKGI control plane and TKGI-provisioned cluster VMs.

-Syslog sends log messages from all BOSH-deployed VMs in a TKGI environment to a syslog endpoint.
+Syslog sends log messages from all BOSH-deployed VMs in a TKGI environment, including Kubernetes cluster audit logs, to a syslog endpoint.
 To configure Syslog, see Syslog in the Installing topic for your IaaS.

 If you do not use Syslog, you can retrieve logs from BOSH-deployed VMs by downloading them as described in Downloading Logs from VMs.
 However, retrieving these logs through Syslog is recommended.

 The vRealize Log Insight (vRLI) integration for TKGI